Skip to main content

 Template parameters

-A Template Bot stores parameters as three JSON fields — one for each section of the template:
+A Template Bot stores parameters as three JSON fields — one for each section of the template: Each field is a list of values matched to the variables in the approved template, in order.

 Template variables use {{1}}, {{2}}, … syntax.
 These are not the same as the {contact_first_name}-style merge fields.
 You can put a merge field inside a parameter value so that a different contact gets a different {{1}}.